-- Project Induction - Regular pre-start discussions on environmental topics.
+- Project Induction; and - · Regular (daily) pre-start discussions on environmental topics.

 Records of induction and training will be kept on the Contractor's database including the topic of the training carried out, dates, names and trainer details.
 Inductees will be required to sign-off that they have been informed of the environmental issues and that they understand their responsibilities.